How individual and business tax rates, credits, and more could change under the Biden presidency

 - Corporate tax rate increased: The corporate income tax rate would be raised from 21% to 28%.

 - Minimum book income tax on corporations: Corporations with $100 million or more in book income would pay the greater of the corporation’s regular income tax or a 15% minimum tax.
-This minimum tax would allow for the use of foreign tax credits and net operating losses (NOL).
+This minimum tax would allow for the use of foreign tax credits and net operating losses (NOLs).

-- Creating a Manufacturing Communities Tax Credit to assist businesses impacted by layoffs or government closures; tax credits related to retirement savings plans for small businesses; and a “Made in America” tax credit for certain activities aimed at restoring, revitalizing, or expanding certain businesses domestically.
+- Offering a 10% “Made in America” tax credit for certain activities aimed at restoring, revitalizing, or expanding certain businesses domestically.

 Any advice contained in this communication, including attachments and enclosures, is not intended as a thorough, in-depth analysis of specific issues.
 Nor is it sufficient to avoid tax-related penalties.
-This has been prepared for information purposes and general guidance only and does not constitute professional advice.
-You should not act upon the information contained in this publication without obtaining specific professional advice.
-No representation or warranty (express or implied) is made as to the accuracy or completeness of the information contained in this publication, and CohnReznick LLP, its members, employees and agents accept no liability, and disclaim all responsibility, for the consequences of you or anyone else acting, or refraining to act, in reliance on the information contained in this publication or for any decision based on it.
+This has been prepared for information purposes and general guidance only and does not constitute legal or professional advice.
+You should not act upon the information contained in this publication without obtaining specific professional advice specific to, among other things, your individual facts, circumstances and jurisdiction.
+No representation or warranty (express or implied) is made as to the accuracy or completeness of the information contained in this publication, and CohnReznick LLP, its partners, employees and agents accept no liability, and disclaim all responsibility, for the consequences of you or anyone else acting, or refraining to act, in reliance on the information contained in this publication or for any decision based on it.